kserve/kserve/docs/DEVELOPER_GUIDE.md

 This often happens when KNative fails to probe the Istio ingress gateway to your inference service and you may find the HTTP error code in KNative `network-istio` pod logs.

-If you are seeing HTTP 401 or 302, then you may have Auth turned on for `Istio Ingress Gateway` which blocks the Knative probes to the your service.
+If you are seeing HTTP 401 or 302, then you may have Auth turned on for `Istio Ingress Gateway` which blocks the Knative probes to your service.

 ```shell
 kubectl logs -l app=networking-istio -n knative-serving